 This allows you to get a quick cross-section of the class to see how well students are taking in what is being taught.
 It could also be a nice way to drum up excitement about a subject before taking a school trip, for example.

-2. Set up a student-led group
+2. Set up a student-led Remind group

 A group can also be a great place for students to share resources and ideas about a subject when you give them the freedom to take control of that space.
 You never know, it might grow into something new that you hadn't even conceived of.

-3. Share weekly updates
+3. Share weekly updates with Remind

 Remind can provide a good forum for updates about what's being learned in class, right there on a student's smartphone.
-This places the information in an area they pay attention to and can be a great way to reinforce what's learned in class.
+This places the information in an area they pay attention to and also can be a great way to reinforce what's learned in class.

 In addition to providing students with a collection of regular updates, which they can refer back to, it can also be to keep the parents or guardians in the loop so they're aware of their child's progress and can actively help talk about the learning.